sara-nl/spiderdocs/source/Pages/web_public_view.rst

 https://public.spider.surfsara.nl/project/surfadvisors/hello-world.sh

 ..
 WARNING::
    Be careful with the data you place under your project space ``/project/[PROJECTNAME]/Public`` directory.
-This data is automatically exposed to the web and anyone that knows the URL can download it!
+This data is automatically exposed to the web and can be downloaded by anyone, even if they don't know the URL explicitly: the URL can be found through webcrawling!
 .. seealso:: Still need help?
 Contact :ref:`our helpdesk <helpdesk>`